ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 Because of the task-oriented nature of most task-tracking tools, the relations between these tasks are second-class citizens.
 How can you spot the fractal structure and efficiently work with it when the only thing you get is a big pile of tickets?
-Therefore, we should try to visualise this tree (tree structure is also a fractal) and introduce our dependencies as first-class citizens.
+Therefore, we should try to visualize this tree (tree structure is also a fractal) and introduce our dependencies as first-class citizens.

 Let me say right from the start: this post is not about any kind of "Gantt tool".
 Yes, they provide some kind of dependency structure, but they're focused on very different things (duration, "resources", "materials", large scope) and provide a very heavyweight workflow.